Landrücken Tunnel: Accidents

 On April 26, 2008, ICE train 885 was on its way from Hamburg to Munich with 170 people on board.
 At 9:05pm, it collided with a herd of sheep that had strayed into the tunnel.
 The train derailed at 215 km/h inside the tunnel.
-25 people were injured, 12 of the 14 cars were derailed.
+25 people were injured and 12 of the 14 cars were derailed.

 Distelrasen-Tunnel

 A few kilometers west of the Landrücken Tunnel, the Distelrasen-Tunnel built in 1914, near Schlüchtern-Elm on the Kinzig Valley Railway, was the first railway to traverse the Landrücken drainage divide.